isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 is intended to maintain some order during concurrent server restarts and reconfigurations.

-There is the topic of overlapping pools.
-Kea permits the configuration of pools whose address ranges overlap other pools.
-The SFLQ Allocator supports this seamlessly as long as all such pools are configured to use the SFLQ Allocator.
+Finally, there is the topic of overlapping pools.
+Kea permits the configuration of pools whose address ranges overlap other pools (see :ref:`overlapping-pools`).
+SFLQ Allocator generally supports these use cases as long as all such pools on all servers:

+- Are configured to use the SFLQ Allocator
+- Are of the same lease type (all ``TYPE_NA`` or all ``TYPE_PD``)
+- For prefix delegation pools, must have the same delegated_len

+Overlapping prefix delegation pools in any situation other than having the same pool declared in multiple subnets is discouraged.

 .. note::